alobo01/IML2/Hepatitis/hepatitis_dataset_analysis.md

 ### Missing Values Count

-There are a few columns with a good proportion of the data missing, to handle missing values, we use the median value for numerical features and the mode for categorical features, since the data is quite unbalanced, these values will be computer for each class separately.
+There are a few features with a good proportion of the data missing, in the case of the protime feature, almost half of the values are missing, in this case it is better to remove the feature, for the rest of features, we have used the median value for numerical features and the mode for categorical features

 |                 |   Missing Values Count |
 |-----------------|------------------------|